-- Leadership and Team Building Ropes Course: All ETM students participate in a one-day off-campus leadership and team building retreat in their first fall semester of study.
+- Leadership and Team Building workshop: All ETM students participate in a one-day off-campus leadership and team building retreat in their first fall semester of study.
 This program focuses on developing team and leadership skills through a program of rope exercises.

-- Executive-in-Residence Program: Each spring we invite a senior industry executive to conduct a series of seminars related to leadership and strategy in the engineering and technology sectors.
+- Executive-in-Residence seminar series: Each spring we invite a senior industry executive to conduct a series of seminars related to leadership and strategy in the engineering and technology sectors.
 These seminars provide insights and knowledge to graduate students preparing for positions in industry.
-The Executive-in-Residence actively engages with students in a variety of ways including personal mentoring, small group meetings, and career planning.
-For detailed information, click here.
+The Executive in Residence actively engages with students in a variety of ways including personal mentoring, small group meetings, and career planning.

 - Undergraduate degree, preferably a Bachelor of Science in engineering or applied science.

 - EBGN540 Accounting & Corporate Finance

 - EBGN585 ETM Capstone (take in final semester)